 View our Seasonal Scoop Leaflet here

-July is one of the strongest months of the British produce calendar, with quality and availability particularly strong across soft fruit, salad crops and summer vegetables.
+July is one of the standout months in the British produce calendar, with exceptional quality across soft fruit, salads and summer vegetables.
+Recent warm, dry weather has created excellent growing conditions, delivering fantastic flavour, colour and consistency across many seasonal lines.

 • Red, golden and candy beetroot